Urigo/graphql-modules/docs/introduction/dependency-injection.md

 > This is a very common and useful design-pattern related to dependency injection, and with the power of TypeScript interfaces, you can easily use it.

-## App-Level Providers

-Besides adding providers to each module, you can declare and add modules to your `GraphQLApp`.

-Add `providers: [...]` to your `GraphQLApp` declaration, and add there the list of `Provider`s you wish to expose.

-App-level providers are useful when you need to provide global instances and utils, such as logger, database instance, remote service connection and so on.

 ## Custom Injectables

 You can also create custom `Provider`s, which are non-classes, with dependency injection tokens.